EmergentMind/nix-config/README.md

 For details about design concepts, constraints, and how structural elements interact, see the article and/or Youtube video [Anatomy of a NixOS Config](https://unmovedcentre.com/technology/2024/02/24/anatomy-of-a-nixos-config.html) available on my website.

-For a large screenshot of most current diagram, as well as previous iterations, see [Anatomy](docs/anatomy.md).
+For a large screenshot of the concept diagram, a current-state visual, as well as previous iterations see [Anatomy](docs/anatomy.md).

 <div align="center">
 <a href="docs/anatomy.md"><img width="400" src="docs/diagrams/anatomy_v1.png" /></a>